eterniondeveloper/Video-Game-Sales-CSV-Parser/README.md

 1. Just create a new model POJO class in vg.sales.model package and implement CSVSheetValue interface

-2. Go to JavaFXSupportApplication,java in gui package and change this line:
+2. Go to JavaFXSupportApplication.java in gui package and change this line:

   CSVSheet sheet = reader.read(file, true, VGSale.class);